 Whatever the case may be, non traditional engagement rings (and nontraditional wedding rings) give you the chance to create a personalized setting that’s all your own.

 Think Outside the Box

-There’s a lot to be said for tradition.
+Traditions are comforting.
 But there’s also something exciting about coloring outside the lines.
-Here are a couple of non-traditional engagement ring options for those who want engagement jewelry that pushes the boundaries.
+Here are a couple of nontraditional engagement ring options for those who want engagement jewelry that pushes the boundaries.

 Is a Non-Diamond Engagement Ring a Good Choice?

-We do offer some lab-grown sapphire rings because we believe them to be the best alternative to a diamond side stone, while still maintaining the longevity of your ring.
 Our Regal Collection, designed to mimic family jewels and the gems of royalty, is bound to have a ring that matches your unique style without resorting to synthetic options or stones of lower durability.
-Get sapphire stones that match the beauty of your diamond ring, and add to the inspired design of your symbol of eternal love!
+Get sapphire rocks that match the beauty of your diamond ring, and add to the inspired design of your symbol of eternal love!

 Many people are shopping online for engagement rings.
 To find a nontraditional style, shop for vintage or unique engagement rings.
 You are more likely to find a different setting or band with those search words.

 If something catches your eye, like bold settings or unique metal bands, narrow your search to include rings with that style.
 For example, search for “textured band,” “wide band,” “princess cut,” “pearl,” and anything else that stands out.